11 creative ways to improve team performance

 In the most basic sense, it’s important to equip your team with the knowledge and skills they need to carry out their role effectively.
 But it’s also massively important to allow training time to help them grow towards their own ambitions.

-It’s been strongly linked to reduced employee churn and increased team productivity.
+Plus, training and development have been strongly linked to reduced employee churn and increased team productivity.

 Identify training needs: First and foremost, it’s important to identify any knowledge/skill gaps that are stopping your employees from excelling in the ‘nuts and bolts’ of their daily work.
 You can do this during regular (bi-weekly/monthly) reviews and catch-ups.
 You might consider creating a sort of knowledge bank covering the common areas of uncertainty in your team, with ‘on-demand’ content to help them brush up on these areas.